Errol26/Project/README.md

 </p>

 #
-## 📊 Contributions and Self Assessment
+## 📊Contributions and Self Assessment
 <strong>Contributions</strong>

 <strong>Meet the Team with their Role and Contributions in this Project.</strong>